 Colder months mean layers and bundling up in scarves.
 Instead of buying one, pick up a couple skeins of yarn and knit your own.
 I often turn to Pinterest for inspiration, but Loveknitting.com has several scarf patterns — as well as some for socks, mittens, blankets and other winter warmers — you can download in exchange for your email.
 Plus...

 You can use those knitting patterns to make holiday gifts, too.
-Here are some other ideas for easy DIY holiday gifts that won’t break the bank.
+Here are some other ideas for easy do-it-yourself holiday gifts that won’t break the bank.

 Whether you have kids who are home for the holidays and need something to do or you’re an adult who wants to relax during the busy season, Crayola offers a great selection of free printable seasonal coloring pages.

 Plan to send some holiday cheer the old fashioned way?
 You don’t have to hand over major cash to get a pack of cards — instead, print some out.
-You could even get ones that your recipient can color, like these from We Are Scout.
+You could even print some for you or your recipient to color, like these from We Are Scout.
+Or...

 You don’t have to fight the holiday crowds to pick up a new board game to play with the family during the holidays.
-For example, you can print out holiday bingo cards, play name that Christmas carol or get competitive with charades.
+Instead, print holiday bingo cards, play name that Christmas carol or get competitive with holiday-themed charades.